 Why Was an Essure Birth Birth Control Lawsuit Filed?

 Essure is a permanent birth control device that was implanted in 750,000 women since 2002.
-Women started reporting various problems with Essure like severe pain, allergic reactions, and infection.
+Women started reporting various Essure side effects and complications like severe pain, allergic reactions, and infection.
 The Essure birth control lawsuit was filed because many of those women found the implanted device has migrated to other parts of the body.
 This may have caused perforation of the fallopian tube or perforation of the uterine wall.
 Some women with Essure complications may have had a hysterectomy or required surgical removal.

 Essure Birth Control Side Effects